dudziak-tomasz/asteroids-js/README.md

 ## TODOS

-- Server side: REST API for users and highscores endpoints
+- Client side: using REST API endpoints
 - Server side / client side: socket.io for in-game chat
 - Improve support for mobile devices
+- Some new ideas for the game: more saucers after reaching 100,000 points; the ability to play with two people